 The Minimum Viable Timeline: When 6 Hours Becomes 3.5

-The Bangkok Model: Why Some Cities Are Built for Layover Tourism
+The Bangkok Model: The Airports And Cities That Are Built For Layover Tourism

 Bangkok was the world’s most visited city in 2024 with 32.4 million international overnight visitors, and Suvarnabhumi Airport has systematically designed infrastructure for layover exploration.
 The Airport Rail Link reaches downtown in 26 minutes for 45 baht ($1.30).
 I’ve visited Wat Pho, eaten boat noodles at Victory Monument, and returned to the airport during a 7-hour connection – twice.
 The city’s tourism board explicitly markets “stopover packages” because they understand the economics: layover tourists spend an average of $87 per visit according to Tourism Authority of Thailand data, with near-zero accommodation costs.